 Financial support for care fees

 You may be able to get some support with your care fees even if you are paying for all of your care.

 You could get social care benefits without the local authority looking into how much you have in savings and capital.

 Attendance Allowance (AA) and Personal Independence Payments (PIP) are non-means-tested, non-taxable benefits from the Department for Work and Pensions.

-If you get the mobility component of Disability Living Allowance or Personal Independence Payment, you will continue to receive this, even if you move into a care home, and it is not included in your financial assessment.
+If you get the mobility component of Disability Living Allowance or Personal Independence Payment you will continue to receive this even if you move into a care home.
+It is not included in your financial assessment.

 You may also want to apply for Universal Credit (if you are under pension age) or Pension Credit (if you are over pension age).